 General Phil Sheridan's headquarters in downtown Winchester during the 1864 Shenandoah Valley campaign.
 Starting point for Rienzi's ride to rally the troops at Cedar Creek on October 19, 1864.

-Three battles waged war through Winchester during the four years of Civil War, although prior to fifteen years ago, the town seemed to forget most of that history.
+More than six battles waged war through and around Winchester during the four years of Civil War with the town changing hands seventy-two times, although prior to fifteen to twenty years ago, the town seemed to forget most of that history.
 But boy, they're starting to make up for lost time.
 Yes, there was always history represented here in a vibrant and quaint downtown replete with period buildings dating far prior to that war.
 There's George Washington's office from the French and Indian War in 1755 and 1756 as well as a Museum of the Shenandoah Valley to tell a broader tale.
-And now, with the continuing interpretation of the 3rd Winchester battle and newly opened Visitor Center, the amnesia of 1861 to 1865 is beginning to fade fast.
+And now, with the continuing interpretation of the 3rd Winchester battle and newly opened Visitor Center, and the volunteers saving and interpreting the two Battles of Kernstown site, the amnesia of 1861 to 1865 is beginning to fade fast.

 Click here to Sponsor the page and how to reserve your ad.